 10. The Lion King

 Mufasa holding up Simba into the bright sun and the turquoise skies remains one of the most iconic moments in cinematic history.
 The first ‘Lion King’ has achieved legendary status among film reviewers and audiences alike.
-Within the same league as ‘Terms of Endearment’ and ‘Ordinary People’ in bringing your tears rolling, ‘Lion King’s revamped version released this year amidst great excitement.
+Within the same league as ‘Terms of Endearment’ and ‘Ordinary People’ in bringing your tears rolling, ‘Lion King’s revamped version was released this year amidst great excitement.
 Scar’s great betrayal once again makes for a compelling watch, as does Simba’s beautiful coming-of-age journey.
-More than anything, ‘The Lion King’ invokes wonderful memories from the first and grips you with nostalgia to take you down the memory lane.
+More than anything, ‘The Lion King’ invokes wonderful memories from the first and grips you with nostalgia to take you down memory lane.

-Although the Favreau directed movie suffers from an acute lack of originality and lacks the formers’ classical background, the improved graphics certainly elevate the experience.
+Although the Favreau-directed movie suffers from an acute lack of originality and lacks the formers’ classical background, the improved graphics certainly elevate the experience.
 Trading emotion and feeling for realism withholds ‘The Lion King’ from coming close to its source in terms of impact but also gives a different perspective to view the story once again to great effect.

 9. How to Train Your Dragon: The Hidden World

 It would be safe to say that the first installment became an unexpected hit.
-With David Fincher at the helm, ‘How To Train Your Dragon’ relies on traditional cinema wisdom glorifying the underdog and making a sentimental pitch for its protagonists.
+With David Fincher at the helm, ‘How To Train Your Dragon’ relies on traditional cinema wisdom, glorifying the underdog and making a sentimental pitch for its protagonists.
 The sequel follows a similar formula and compounds its emotional resonance with weighty moral themes and another great turn by the dragons.
 The increasing dragon population turns out to be quite a problem for the natives of the island.
-To protect their person, Hiccup and Toothless decide to relocate them to an unknown dragon haven but not without the frequent troubles by Grimmel.
+To protect their person, Hiccup and Toothless decide to relocate them to an unknown dragon haven, but not without the frequent troubles by Grimmel.

 8. The Secret Life of Pets 2

 Who hasn’t wondered what their lovely pets do behind their backs?
 Or even when they interact with each other, or you do?
 ‘The Secret Life of Pets’ dared to take up the task and give us two role models, Max and Duke, who are probably the epitome of every dog ever.
 While the first film was filled with high-emotional drama and breathtaking adventures, its successor maintains a rather modest tone and conservatively progresses with new, funny characters and an equally better ending.
-This time around, Max and Duke are on a mission and carry the message of the film to protect animals and end cruelty in all forms against them.
+This time around, Max and Duke are on a mission to carry the message of the film to protect animals and end cruelty in all forms against them.

 7. Toy Story 4

 The best animated, and probably otherwise, movie ever made has a sequel that threatens its current status.
 Belonging to one of the most successful franchises in movie history has its highs and lows.
 While the perennial burden of eclipsing its predecessors remains, it also has an opportunity and an established fanbase to experiment with certain elements.
-‘Toy Story 4’ makes great use of the latter, and effortlessly achieves the former, successfully blending all the qualities that make a film worthy of attention.[/caption]
+‘Toy Story 4’ makes great use of the latter and effortlessly achieves the former, successfully blending all the qualities that make a film worthy of attention.[/caption]

 6. Batman: Hush

-Another DC movie that went under the radar this year was ‘Batman: Hush’, directed by newcomer Justin Copeland.
-In the truest sense of animation, this ‘Batman’ rendition is a proud entrant into the annals of comic book movies, and more importantly, the animation genre.
-Without expensive CGI and big-budget hassle, ‘Batman: Hush’ produces a clean, authentic, and gripping retelling of the caped crusader running through Gotham city to fight crime.
+Another DC movie that went under the radar this year was ‘Batman: Hush,’ directed by newcomer Justin Copeland.
+In the truest sense of animation, this ‘Batman’ rendition is a proud entrant into the annals of comic book movies and, more importantly, the animation genre.
+Without expensive CGI and big-budget hassle, ‘Batman: Hush’ produces a clean, authentic, and gripping retelling of the caped crusader running through Gotham City to fight crime.

 The movie follows the same storyline as its verbatim titled comic book edition.
 Featuring almost all the major characters in the story arc, ‘Batman’ sees Bruce Wayne face up against an unfamiliar and daunting new opponent, Hush, a mysterious villain who has the ability to captivate and hypnotize his victims.
 Wayne’s challenge then becomes to overcome a seemingly insurmountable obstacle and protect his peers at any cost.